Advanced Form Validation

 Advanced

-Here, you can add the advanced rules described above and change the text of the error messages.
+Here, one can add the advanced rules described above and change the text of the error messages.
 The number of available messages is dependent on the field type and settings.
 All error messages are described in the Advanced Form Validation chapter.
-The custom messages set for the separate field will overtake the form validation settings.
+The custom messages set for the separate field will override the form validation settings.

 advanced validation type for block